-The Skinners’ Kent Academy Senior Leadership Team, staff, and The Skinners' Kent Academy Governors have worked hard to raise the aspirations and transform the opportunities for students, resulting in rapidly improving academic results.
+The Skinners’ Kent Academy Senior Leadership Team, staff and the Multi Academy Trust Governing Board and Local Governing Body 2019-2020 work hard to raise the aspirations and transform the opportunities for students, resulting in rapidly improving academic results.
 The uncompromising focus on the quality of teaching and learning has seen the Academy fast becoming one of the most popular schools in the area.

 The Skinners’ Kent Academy follows the broad and balanced requirements of the National Curriculum.
 As the first non-academically selective state school accepted into the International Baccalaureate Middle Years Programme, the Academy offers a personalised approach to the curriculum allowing students to find an academic pathway that suits their learning needs and their longer term education and career aspirations.
 Good citizenship is nurtured and rewarded through student leadership and extra-curricular opportunities, and there is a culture of independent learning, enterprise and sporting achievement.

 Sixth Form students study the IBCP scheme (International Baccalaureate Career-related Programme).
 The IBCP provides an exciting opportunity to follow a programme that is assessed in accordance with the rigours of International Baccalaureate and combines academic excellence with vocational elements.

 Applications for Year 7 places are made in accordance with Kent County Council’s Co-ordinated Admission Scheme on the Kent Secondary Common Application Form provided by the local authority.
 For all In-Year Admissions, please contact the Academy directly.

 Applications for the Sixth Form - Year 12 - should be made to The Skinners’ Kent Academy.
 Current Year 11 Academy students and external students are required to make a formal application.
 Candidates will be invited to a meeting at the Academy to ensure that their choice of subjects is appropriate for the career path they wish to follow.